Aeroluna/LunaCoopMod/README.md

 Is Disabling Cloud the most infurating spell to get hit by?
 Disabling Cloud and Consumption have been replaced with their Versus variants.
 Abathur Vipers are unaffected.

 - Increased Brutal AI cooldown of Brood Queen's Ensnare from 0 seconds to 5 seconds.
+- Fixed an issue where Brood Queens would try to Ensnare units it cannot affect such as structures.
 - Buffed Spawn Broodling to allow targeting massive units (This only affects mind controlled Brood Queens).
 - Reworked Spawn Broodling casting AI.
   - Will not be used on Normal difficulty and lower.